jk3456a/CPM.cu/README.md

 ### Install from source

 This library's build depends on torch and ninja.
 Please install both before installing this library.
-If you encounter installation issues, please follow the error messages to resolve them or create a GitHub issue.

 ```bash
 git clone https://github.com/OpenBMB/CPM.cu.git --recursive
 cd CPM.cu
 pip install .
 ```

+If you encounter installation issues, please follow the error messages to resolve them or create a GitHub issue.
+You can use `python setup.py --help-config` to view more installation configuration options.

 <div id="modelweights"></div>